Policy 5.15

 Subpart A. Statement of Educational Purpose

-Each program involved with resale activities will maintain on file with the Dean and the Vice President of Finance and Operations a statement of educational purpose for the resale activities.
+Each program involved with resale activities will maintain on file with the respective Dean and the Vice President of Finance and Operations a statement of educational purpose for the resale activities.
 This statement will describe the relationship of resale to the program's curriculum and the specific types of resale activities.

 Subpart B. Budgeting